x5e/gink/python/README.md

 # Gink in General

-Gink aims to be a "protocol first" database system defined by the protocol for syncronizing instances, rather than by a specific implementation.
+Gink aims to be a "protocol first" database system defined by the protocol for synchronizing instances, rather than by a specific implementation.
 Defining the database in terms of the interchange format allows for independent implementations to interact seamlessly in a well-defined manner.